greatday4april/v4/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a software engineer and entrepreneur based in San Francisco Bay, specializing in building exceptional websites, mobile applications, and machine learning stuff.
+I'm a software engineer and entrepreneur in San Francisco Bay, specializing in building exceptional websites, mobile applications, and machine learning stuff.